valeryozenne/Cardiac-Structure-Database/Tutorial_NC_EPI3D_DIFF/README.md

 Additionnal feature have been developped and could be added upon request.

 * TopUp correction
+* N4Biais correction
 * Generation of streamlines
 * Reorientation of streamlines.
 * Non-linear registration of samples
 * Atlas / Template approaches for ex-vivo sample hearts.
 * Angles, myocardial disarray index calculation

+# Notes

+Note that high intensity signal is present in the mean b0 images leading to apparent black signal, cut off fix the display issue.

 # Jsons